The mention-density model: how AI search actually cites mid-market e-commerce brands

 | High EN (≥ 75) | 7 | −7 pp |

-The mechanism: native-language queries surface local competitors who don’t appear in the English shortlist.
-PatBO displaces Farm Rio in Portuguese-language results.
-WMF and Fissler displace Manufactum in German-language results.
-The native-language query changes the competitive set; whether that change helps or hurts depends entirely on which set you started in.
+The mechanism: native-language queries surface local competitors who don't show up in the English shortlist.
+PatBO displaces Farm Rio in Portuguese results.
+WMF and Fissler displace Manufactum in German results.
+The native-language query changes the competitive set - and whether that change helps or hurts depends entirely on which set you started in.

-The diagnostic that follows from this is one line:
+The diagnostic that falls out of this is one line:

 If your English SOV is ≥ 75, native-language audits will not help.
 If ≤ 50, they may be your single biggest lever.

 Run the English audit first.
-Use the result to decide whether the native-language test is worth running.
+Use that result to decide whether the native-language test is even worth running.
+Don't run it on faith.

 Finding 2: Schema affects retrieval-time visibility, not training-corpus presence

-Most GEO audit tools - including our own Visibility Vitals checker - score brands on six auto-verifiable signals: page accessibility, JSON-LD Organization schema, AI-bot robots.txt access (GPTBot / PerplexityBot / anthropic-ai / Google-Extended), sitemap presence, FAQPage schema, and aggregateRating schema.
-The implicit theory baked into those scorers: hit those signals, get cited.
+Most GEO audit tools - ours included - score brands on six auto-verifiable signals: page accessibility, JSON-LD Organization schema, AI-bot robots.txt access (GPTBot / PerplexityBot / anthropic-ai / Google-Extended), sitemap presence, FAQPage schema, and aggregateRating schema.
+The implicit theory baked into those scorers: hit the signals, get cited.
+We baked that theory in too.

 We tested it on 21 brands.
 The correlation between schema completeness and SOV was weak.
-Brands with near-perfect schema (4–5 of 6 auto-verifiable signals) ranged from 0 percent SOV (Skullcandy) to 100 percent (Warby Parker, Rothy’s, Aritzia).
-Brands with minimal schema (1–2 of 6) ranged from 25 percent (Brava Fabrics) to 100 percent (Allbirds, Bombas, Rapha).
+Brands with near-perfect schema (4–5 of 6 auto-verifiable signals) ranged from 0% SOV (Skullcandy) to 100% (Warby Parker, Rothy's, Aritzia).
+Brands with minimal schema (1–2 of 6) ranged from 25% (Brava Fabrics) to 100% (Allbirds, Bombas, Rapha).
+If schema were the lever, that scatter wouldn't exist.

 Schema explained roughly 9 percentage points of SOV variance in our sample.
-The remaining 90+ percentage points sat elsewhere.
+The other 90+ sat somewhere else entirely.

-But “schema doesn’t matter” is the wrong takeaway.
+But "schema doesn't matter" is the wrong takeaway, and I want to be precise about why.
 The sharper claim is a two-corpus model.

-LLMs cite brands from two distinct corpora - bodies of text the model has access to:
+LLMs cite brands from two distinct corpora - bodies of text the model can draw on:

-- The training corpus - the static dataset of web pages, books, archived content, and forum posts the LLM was trained on, frozen at the model’s training cutoff.
-This determines what the model “knows” without external lookup.
+- The training corpus - the static dataset of web pages, books, archived content, and forum posts the LLM was trained on, frozen at the model's training cutoff.
+This is what the model "knows" without looking anything up.

 - The retrieval corpus - the live web content the model fetches during a query.
-Perplexity does this heavily; Gemini does it via Google Search; ChatGPT and Claude do it via web-browsing tools.
+Perplexity does this heavily; Gemini via Google Search; ChatGPT and Claude via web-browsing tools.

-Schema cannot influence the training corpus.
+Schema cannot touch the training corpus.
 Training is frozen.
-No amount of JSON-LD added today rewrites what the model learned during pre-training.
+No amount of JSON-LD you add today rewrites what the model learned in pre-training - that's not how any of this works.

 Schema can help retrieval-time citation by web-searching models, because retrievers use schema to parse and extract content during the query.
-This is consistent with what our model-by-model data shows: Perplexity (the heaviest web-searcher among the four) was the most likely to cite mid-market brands on broad queries.
+That's consistent with our model-by-model data: Perplexity, the heaviest web-searcher of the four, was the most likely to cite mid-market brands on broad queries.

 So the precise finding is: